 This programme features a detox programme and a blend of specialistic therapies tailored towards addiction.
 So, if you feel that your chest pain could be linked to stress arising from drinking, our trained therapists can help you work through this anxiety.

 We are also led by a team of Irish medical professionals, with 24-hour care from our qualified nurses on-site, alongside a medical assessment included within your personalised treatment plan.

-If you are concerned about experiencing chest pain arising from alcohol consumption and getting medical help with this, you are in safe hands with our team here at Smarmore Castle.
+If you are concerned about experiencing chest pain arising from alcohol consumption and getting medical help, you are in safe hands with our team at Smarmore Castle.